Young people show up in droves to defend Poland's courts

 The number of participants increased after the Sejm, the lower house of parliament, passed a law on Thursday that will put the Supreme Court under the control of the government.
 The law would give the government the right to fire all the judges and let the minister of justice, Zbigniew Ziobro, draft the list of new ones.

-The text - following another law passed the week before that puts the appointment of judges under political control - led the European Commission to say that the "threat to the rule of law in Poland" had been "considerably increased".
+The text, as well as another one passed the week before which puts the appointment of judges under political control, led the European Commission to say that the "threat to the rule of law in Poland" had been "considerably increased".

 Warsaw alone has seen its city centre fill every day with several demonstrations.
 Some take place in front of the top court, others before the parliament or the presidential palace.